VardanBhanot/todoList/README.md

 check this project from this [Link](https://vardanbhanot.github.io/todoList/)
 ## Features

-- [x] Supports PWA so you can use it offline as an Native App.
+- [x] Supports PWA so you can use it offline as a Native App.
 - [x] Time based theme.